omec-project/sdcore-docs/developer/aiab5g.rst

 ====================

 Previously developers used Aether in a Box (AIAB) environment to test SD-Core.
-But AIAB is now deprecated and Aether onRamp is suggested way for developers to install Aether.
+But AIAB is now deprecated and Aether OnRamp is suggested way for developers to install Aether.

 The documentation for deploying SD-Core (Private 5G) solution on a Kubernetes cluster is located in `Aether OnRamp <https://docs.aetherproject.org/master/onramp/overview.html>`_,